 Desired Tire Size

-Tire size is an important factor to choose right lift kits for your four wheeler.
-A tire size made up of 3 components:
+Tire size is an important factor to choose the right lift kits for your four-wheeler.
+Tire size is made up of 3 components:

 - The width of the tire measured in millimeters.